Clement Adebamowo

-Clement Adebamowo is a Nigerian medical researcher and academic.
-Born in Lagos, Nigeria, Adebamowo is currently Director For Global Health Cancer Research, and a professor of Epidemiology & Public Health, at the University of Maryland School of Medicine.
-He is known for his work in cancer epidemiology, nutrition epidemiology, and research ethics, particularly in low resource and under-served in Africa.
+Clement Adebamowo is a Nigerian academic, epidemologist, medical and public health researcher.
+He is a professor of Epidemiology and Public Health who currently serves as Director of Global Health Cancer Research at the University of Maryland School of Medicine.

+He is known for his research work in cancer epidemiology, nutrition, epidemiology, and research ethics, particularly in low resource and under-served in Africa.